peaugust/covstats-challenge/README.md

 ## Pre-requisites

-- Knowledge on app code sigining, debug and integration
+- Knowledge on Basic UI, constraints, and debugging

 ## Instructions to run

 Fork the repo, in the forked repo, create a new branch to work on.
-When done, open a pull request from your branch to the master branch of the forked repo so that the end result can be reviewed.

 To run the JSON server: In order to implement this challenge, we created a json db file to be used with JSON Server.
 To set it up follow the steps below.

 1. Install Node.js on your machine if you haven't.
 You can run node -v or npm -v in the command line to check if it's already installed.
-1. Open the terminal
+2. Open the terminal
-1. Run: npm install -g json-server
+3. Run: npm install -g json-server
-1. Download the move-challenge-db json file below
+4. Download the move-challenge-db json file below
-1. Change directory to the one in which you created or the json file
+5. Change directory to the one in which you created or the json file
-1. Run: json-server --watch move-challenge-db.json --delay 3000
+6. Run: json-server --watch move-challenge-db.json --delay 3000
-1. The command should have created a home endpoint: http://localhost:3000
+7. The command should have created a home endpoint: http://localhost:3000

+When done your changes, open a pull request from your branch to the master branch of the forked repo so that the end result can be reviewed.